-There are sometimes conflicting definitions of gynocentrism, so we need to clarify a central facet of the word: the suffix -centrism.
+There sometimes occurs conflicting definitions of gynocentrism, so it might help to clarify and understand a central facet of the word: the suffix “-centrism.”

-The most accurate meaning of gynocentrism is that its a version of gender-narcissism (to use term).
-Employing the word gynocentrism to discuss and/or advocate reciprocal exchanges between men and women, where women are occasional beneficiaries in certain ways, and men are beneficiaries in certain ways, is an erroneous use of the term because such exchanges, strictly speaking, do not constitute a gender “centrism” – ie. its not a gyno-centric relationship.
+Employing the word gynocentrism to discuss reciprocal exchanges between men and women, where women are occasional beneficiaries in certain ways, and men are beneficiaries in certain ways, is an erroneous use of the term because such exchanges, strictly speaking, do not constitute a gender “centrism” – ie. its not a gyno-centric relationship.

 In 1903 culture critic Max O’Rell observed the following about gynocentrism in the USA: